 Warning: This will erase the contents of the target USB drive.
 To ensure you don’t accidentally write to the wrong USB drive by mistake, we recommend removing any other connected USB drives before continuing.

 1. Connect the USB flash drive to your system and Launch Etcher.
-Click on the “Flash from file” button.
-This lets you browse to the ISO image you want to select for writing.
+Next, click on the “Flash from file” button.
+This lets you browse the ISO image you want to select for writing.

-2. Now you will see the “Select target” button highlighted.
+2. You will see the “Select target” button highlighted.
 Click on it.

-3. Next, you need to select a USB drive where to write this ISO file.
-Etcher finds USB drive automatically, but make sure it has selected the right USB drive because if you have several USB drives connected to your computer it might select the wrong one.
+3. Next, you need to select a USB drive to write this ISO file.
+Etcher finds a USB drive automatically, but make sure it has chosen the correct USB drive because if you have several USB drives connected to your computer, it might select the wrong one.

-4. When you have done this, all that is left to create your bootable USB device on Linux, is to start the burning process.
+4. When you have done this, all that is left to create your bootable USB device on Linux is to start the burning process.
 To do this, click on the “Flash!” button.
-Etcher takes care of the rest of the process.
+Then, Etcher takes care of the rest of the process.

-5. Wait the process to finish and you should be done.
+5. Wait for the process to finish, and you should be done.

 Congratulations!
 That is it.
 The ISO has been burned to the flash drive successfully.
 Once Etcher alerts you that the image has been flashed, you can safely remove the USB drive.

-Etcher is a very user-friendly and reliable program to make a bootable USB drive in Linux.
-And it does this with amazing speeds in times.
-On top of that, it has a beautiful interface and works really well.
+On top of that, it has a beautiful interface and works well.
 In addition, the process is pretty much the same when writing images on an SD card.